 Instead of blaming your distraction on external forces, honor the internal force that controls your attention.
 You already have some good distractions-fighting habits, and you can build more if you commit ten minutes a day for 45 days.

-Wiring yourself for new happy habits in 45 days is the subject of my new book, Meet Your Happy Chemicals.
+Wiring yourself for new happy habits in 45 days is the subject of my new book, Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, & Endorphin Levels.

 Be sure to read the following responses to this post by our bloggers: